-Our Weekly Grinds are 75 minutes in duration and are held in a class-based environment.
-The foundation of our Leaving Cert Grinds is ‘exam focus’.
+The foundation of our Leaving Cert weekly grinds is ‘exam focus’.
 Our teachers strip away the unnecessary sections of each subject and focus solely on the core, examinable material, the aim of which is increasing students’ exam performance.

 If you have any queries, feel free to call us in the office on 01-442 4442.